DJ Jazzy Jeff

-Jeffrey Allen Townes (born January 22, 1965), known professionally as DJ Jazzy Jeff (or simply Jazz), is an American disc jockey (DJ) and music producer.
-He was a member of DJ Jazzy Jeff & the Fresh Prince with Will Smith.
-He is credited, along with DJs Spinbad and Cash Money, with making the transformer scratch famous.
+Jeffrey Allen Townes (born January 22, 1965), better known by his stage name DJ Jazzy Jeff (or simply Jazz), is an American DJ, music producer and actor.
+He was one half of the hip-hop duo DJ Jazzy Jeff & the Fresh Prince, along with Will Smith.
+He is credited, along with DJ Spinbad and DJ Cash Money, with popularizing the transformer scratch.

 Early life and initial career

 Townes was born on January 22, 1965, in Philadelphia, Pennsylvania.
-Early on, he developed a reputation and a following as a school and block party DJ.
+Raised in the area, Townes developed a reputation and a following as a local school and block party DJ.

 He was ten years old when he first became interested in being a DJ.
 He told author Paul Stenning, "At summer time block parties I wouldn't be the one dancing, I sat where the DJ was set up, watching him.
 Even when I would go to other block parties in other neighborhoods I was still infatuated with the DJ.
 He was the guy that played music that everyone in the neighborhood loved.
 You might not have known his face, you might not have known his name but he was the guy that made everyone move."

 He took the stage name DJ Jazzy Jeff.
 He was one half of the duo DJ Jazzy Jeff & the Fresh Prince, along with Will Smith.
 The group received the first Grammy Award for Best Rap Performance in 1989 for "Parents Just Don't Understand", though their most successful single was "Summertime" which earned the group their second Grammy and peaked at number 4 on the Billboard Hot 100.

 Career

 Acting

 When Smith branched out into television with the sitcom The Fresh Prince of Bel-Air, Jazzy Jeff played a character named Jazz, Smith's best friend on the show.
 Jazzy Jeff was initially a recurring character in the first season, but became a regular shortly thereafter.
 In the early seasons, the two characters always greeted each other with their signature handshake (swinging mid-five, point-back, snap with both characters saying "Pssh!").
-A running joke throughout the show's run involved the character being physically ejected from the house by Uncle Phil (James Avery), most often using the same footage for comedic effect, but sometimes filming new footage instead.
+A running joke throughout the show's run involved the character being physically ejected from the house by Uncle Phil (James Avery) while making a comical guttural scream, most often using the same footage for comedic effect, but sometimes filming new footage instead.
 Jazz had an unrequited crush on Hillary Banks (played by Karyn Parsons).